Running Flatcar Container Linux on OpenStack

 Adding more machines

-Adding new instances to the cluster is as easy as launching more with the same Butane Config.
+Adding additional instances to the cluster is as easy as launching more with the same Butane Config.
 New instances will join the cluster assuming they can communicate with the others.

 Example: